 Assessment Description Internal or External Credits L1 Literacy Credits UE Literacy Credits Numeracy Credits A.S.
-91884 v1 Digital Technologies 1.8 - Use basic iterative processes to develop a digital outcome I 6 Y A.S.
-91880 v1 Digital Technologies 1.4 - Develop a digital media outcome I 4 Y A.S.
-91879 v1 Digital Technologies 1.3 - Develop a digital outcome to manage data I 4 Y A.S.
-91878 v1 Digital Technologies 1.2 - Develop a design for a digital outcome I 3 Y A.S.
-91053 v4 Generic Technology 1.10 - Demonstrate understanding of design elements E 3 Y Total Credits 20 20 0 0
+92005 v2 Digital Technologies 1.2 - Develop a digital technologies outcome I 5 A.S.
+92006 v2 Digital Technologies 1.3 - Demonstrate understanding of usability in human-computer interfaces E 5 A.S.
+92007 v2 Digital Technologies 1.4 - Design a digital technologies outcome E 5 Total Credits 15 0 0 0

-100DTD - Level 1 Digital Technology Development
+100DTD - Level 1 Digital Technology Development & Coding

 In a digital world, imagine being able to create the applications and websites that people use every day.
 This course will teach you how to take control of digital devices, how to code applications, how to develop websites, how to process and analyse data and how to create the sort of user experience (UX) that engages and thrills people.
-With Level 1 Digital Technology Development you will take your first steps in developing our digital future.
+With Level 1 Digital Technology Development & Coding you will take your first steps in developing our digital future